 Evalina Cassano’s life in an Italian-American family in 1941 is everything it “should be” until she falls in love with Taichi Hamasaki, the son of Japanese immigrants.
 Despite the scandal it would cause and that inter-racial marriage is illegal in California, Evalina and Taichi vow they will find a way to be together.
-But anti-Japanese feelings erupt across the country after the attack on Pearl Harbor, and Taichi and his family are forced to give up … Continue reading →
+But anti-Japanese feelings erupt across the country after the attack on Pearl Harbor, and Taichi and his family … Continue reading →

 Ten year-old Manami loves her home on peaceful Bainbridge Island.
 Then her family and other Japanese American members of the community are forced to relocate to internment camps.
 Manami tries to smuggle her family’s dog, Yujiin, into the camp, but is forced to leave him behind.
 The foreign circumstances and grief over her lost dog cause her to stop speaking.
 Instead, Manami expresses herself through drawings she creates every night.
 She draws memories of Yujiin and writes asking him to find her family.
 She will only find her voice again if she can work through her guilt over losing Yujiin.